-When our new pipe organ is installed in 2019, we want to use it as fully as an enhancement to our liturgy, an asset to the community, and an instrument for teaching and learning.
-For the latter of these, we aim to set up one or more organ scholarships aimed at (but not necessarily limited to) youngsters within the parish.
+Our new pipe organ was installed in 2019, and has proved to be a great asset to the parish.
+We want to use it as fully as possible to be an enhancement to our liturgy, an asset to the community, and an instrument for teaching and learning.
+For the latter of these, we have set up an organ scholarship aimed at (but not necessarily limited to) youngsters within the parish.

 What is an organ scholarship?